See book list on LibraryThing.

 A bullet journal is a way to get everything I want to remember, write it down, and track it all in one place.
 I am already starting a list of things that I can use the new journal for.
 My journal is shipping via media mail, so it’ll be a while before I can get started officially.
 (Update: It’ll arrive

-on Saturday April 22nd.
+on Saturday, April 22nd.
 Today!
-Wednesday April 19th!)
+Wednesday, April 19th!)
 I know I have the problem of being a perfectionist, and I worry about messing up a new journal.
-Apparently that’s a problem some others have felt in the Bullet Journal community. 😛 So this will be a practice of embracing imperfections a bit more.
+Apparently, that’s a problem some others have felt in the Bullet Journal community. 😛 So this will be a practice of embracing imperfections a bit more.
 I’m going to try to start slow, neat, and practical.
 Then as time progresses I’ll probably figure out more and more how I want to set up my journal.
-Hopefully this will be the answer to get everything I need and want jotted down in one place.
+Hopefully, this will be the answer to getting everything I need and want to be jotted down in one place.

 So it’ll be something new and interesting to try.
 Fingers crossed this will both work and be fun to do.
 Until then, I’ll be looking up various layouts and ideas other people have done.